-- 4.1 To summarise, the key elements of the current submission are as follows: - The additional accommodation to be provided will be within a caravan as defined in the 1960 Caravan Sites Act (as amended); - The caravan has been sited within the residential curtilage of the existing dwelling; - It was when sited, and will thereafter remain, a movable structure;

-- It is not permanently affixed to the ground and no operational development has taken place; only services will be connected; - The use of the caravan will at all times be ancillary to the use of the residential planning unit that is Cross Roads Cottage; - The occupiers of the caravan will have a close family link with the occupiers of the main dwelling, and the provision of main meals, laundry facilities, domestic storage etc. will be shared with the main dwelling; - The caravan will not be provided with its own separate curtilage; and - The caravan will not have a separate postal address, it will share the existing dwelling's utility services, and it will not be registered a separate unit of occupation with respect to the payment of Council Tax.
+- 4.1 To summarise, the key elements of the current submission are as follows: - There has been an ancillary residential caravan sited within the curtilage of Wild Thorn Farmhouse for 18+ years; - The additional accommodation to be provided would be within a caravan as defined in the 1960 Caravan Sites Act (as amended); - The replacement caravan would be sited within the residential curtilage of the existing dwelling; - It would be when sited, and will thereafter remain, a movable structure; - It would not be permanently affixed to the ground and no operational development would take place; only services would be connected; - The use of the caravan would at all times be ancillary to the use of the planning unit that is Wild Thorn Farmhouse; - The occupier of the caravan has a close family link with the occupiers of the main dwelling, and the provision of main meals, laundry facilities, domestic storage etc. would be shared with the occupiers of the main dwelling; - The caravan will not be provided with a separate curtilage; and - The caravan would not have a separate postal address, it would share the existing dwelling's utility services, and it will not be registered a separate unit of occupation with respect to the payment of Council Tax.

-For these reasons, and having regard to the submitted evidence, it is clear that there will be no material change in the use of the planning unit, and thus no development as defined by Section 55(1) of the Town and Country Planning Act 1990 will take place.
-A Certificate of Lawfulness of Proposed Use or Development, under the provisions of Section 191 of the 1990 Act, should therefore be able to be timeously issued.
+For these reasons, and having regard to the submitted evidence, it is clear that there would be no material change in the use of the planning unit, and thus no development as defined by Section 55(1) of the Town and Country Planning Act 1990 would take place.
+A Certificate of Lawfulness of Proposed Use or Development, under the provisions of Section 192 of the 1990 Act, should therefore be able to be timeously issued.